-Best Fin For Mid Length Surfboards
+What Is The Best Fin For Mid Length Surfboards

 You could step up to a quad as well, although many seem better suited to tri-fin and 2+1 fin setups.

-How Long Is A Mid Length Surfboard?
+How Long Is A Mid-Length Surfboard?

 Where Can You Get a Mid Length Surfboard?

-You can buy these boards from any major retailer, but if you want to support the industry, buy from an independent shop or look for a local shaper.
+You can buy these boards from any major retailer, but if you want to support the surf industry, buy from an independent shop or look for a local shaper.

-How Much do Mid Lengths Cost?
+How Much Do Mid-Length Cost?

-Should I Get a Mid Length Board as My First Board?
+Should I Get a Mid-Length Board as My First Board?

-You will be much better off with a Longboard if you’re new to surfing.
+You will be much better off with a longboard if you’re new to surfing.

 Summary: Mid-length Surfboards versus Shortboards and Longboards

-If you’re a complete beginner, you may be better off with a Longboard; if you’re a pro seeking the best performance, opt for a Shortboard.
+If you’re a complete beginner, you may be better off with a longboard; if you’re a pro seeking the best performance, opt for a Shortboard.